Frequently Asked Questions

 What does your service cost?

 Pricing varies based on the type and scope of service.
-We offer flexible arrangements and work with families to find solutions that fit their circumstances.
-Please contact Mary directly to discuss your specific needs and receive a personalized quote.
+We offer flexible arrangements and work with individuals and families to find solutions that fit their circumstances.
+We believe cost should never be a barrier to compassionate support.
+Contact Mary directly for a personalized conversation about your needs and pricing.

 How much notice do you need?

 It depends on the service.
-For end-of-life doula care, we can often begin working with families quickly, even in urgent situations.
-For life celebration planning and legacy projects, more advance notice allows for deeper preparation.
+For listening sessions, we often have availability quickly.
+For legacy projects, celebration of life planning, or end-of-life support, more advance notice allows for deeper preparation.
+That said, we do our best to accommodate urgent needs.
 Contact Mary to discuss your timeline.

 What areas do you serve?

-Season of Grace is based in Moriarty, NM and serves the surrounding communities.
-Depending on the service, we may be able to offer support in other areas.
-Please contact Mary to discuss your location.
+Season of Grace serves Moriarty, Edgewood, Cedar Crest, NM and surrounding areas.
+Depending on the service, we may be able to offer support in other areas or provide remote sessions.
+Please contact Mary to discuss your location and what we can offer.

 Do I have to talk if I attend?

 No. Participation is always optional.
-Many people find value in simply listening to others' perspectives.
+Many people find value in simply listening to others' perspectives and realizing they're not alone.
 You're welcome to share or simply be present—whatever feels right for you.

 What if I'm nervous about attending?

 That's completely normal.
 Many first-time attendees feel nervous.
-Mary creates a welcoming, safe environment where people are treated with respect and dignity.
-You can always reach out beforehand to talk about what to expect.
+Mary creates a welcoming, safe, judgment-free environment where people are treated with respect and dignity.
+You can reach out beforehand to talk about what to expect and get your questions answered.

 How much does it cost to attend?

-Death Café gatherings are free and open to everyone.
+The Open Chair Café gatherings are completely free and open to everyone in the community.
 No registration is required, though RSVPs help us prepare.
+Everyone is welcome.

 Getting Started